tempage/synura/markdown.md

         title: "Markdown Document"
     },
     models: {
-        content: { message: "# Hello, Markdown!
- This is a markdown document." }
+        content: "# Hello, Markdown! \n This is a markdown document."
     }
 });
 ```